 - This chart shows the profile of average cumulative payments per not at-fault threshold injury claim reported by accident quarter and development quarter - On a development quarter basis, the older accident quarters have reached a steady level of average claim size by around development quarter 3.
 This is expected as not at-fault threshold injury claimants were previously entitled to 26 weeks of benefits, with some allowance for delay in payments, invoicing and accessing further benefits for some claims if the insurer agrees that further treatment will aid recovery - This chart indicates that the average claim size is around \$4,500 \$6,000 for not at-fault threshold claims up until 2019Q3, and the average claim size is around \$7,000 \$10,000 for claims 2019Q4 and onwards - Higher average claim sizes for recent accident quarters may be due to a change in claims mix for claims incurred during the COVID-19 lockdown.
-The reduced number of claims have a higher average severity compared to those in prior quarters - Accident quarters 2021Q2 and 2021Q4 to 2023Q2 appear to be developing at a higher rate than other accident quarters when compared within their respective most recent development periods - We expect that average claim sizes will increase for accidents post 1 April 2023, due to the 2022 Amendment Bill which extends the benefit entitlement period from 26 to 52 weeks.
-We will continue to monitor this going forward.
+The reduced number of claims have a higher average severity compared to those in prior quarters - Accident quarters 2021Q2 and 2021Q4 to 2023Q2 appear to be developing at a higher rate than other accident quarters when compared within their respective most recent development periods - Accident quarter 2023Q2 has a higher average claim size for not at-fault threshold claims compared to quarters 2023Q1 and prior at the same point of development.
+This is due to the amendments which extends the benefit entitlement period from 26 to 52 weeks for accidents post 1 April 2023.
+The behaviour of accident quarters 2023Q3 and onwards will continue to be monitored going forward.

-Not at-fault non-threshold claims - average cumulative payment per reported claim (current value)
+Not at-fault non-threshold claims - average cumulative payment per reported claim (current value) (1)

 - This chart shows the profile of average cumulative payments per not at-fault non-threshold injury claim reported by accident quarter and development quarter - It appears that more recent accident quarters have a higher average claim size than more mature accident quarters prior to 2018Q3.
-This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for recent accident quarters - The average cumulative payment per not at-fault non-threshold claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-threshold claimants being entitled to benefits up to this point before transitioning to CTP Care, as well as the larger payments relating to the award of damages being finalised - Any reductions observed in the average payment per reported claim at later development quarters, such as those seen in accident quarters 2018Q1 and 2018Q2, are the result of large recovery payments.
+This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for reænt accident quarters - The average cumulative payment per not at-fault non-threshold claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-threshold claimants being entitled to benefits up to this point before transitioning to CTP Care, as well as the larger payments relating to the award of damages being finalised - Any reductions observed in the average payment per reported claim at later development quarters, such as those seen in accident quarters 2018Q1 and 2018Q2, are the result of large recovery payments.

-Not at-fault non-threshold claims - average cumulative payment per reported claim (current value)
+Not at-fault non-threshold claims - average cumulative payment per reported claim (current value) (2)